saienduri/Megatron-LM/megatron/core/QuickStart.md

 ```
 <br>

-**STEP 3 - GPT Mock Dataset Setup**
+**STEP 3 - GPT Mock dataset setup**

-In the following step, you explore the mock dataset utility.

-* To train the model using your data, use the GPTDataset class in [gpt_dataset.py](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/datasets/gpt_dataset.py).
+The following shows you how you can quickly get started with a mock dataset utility we created.
+In order to train with your data, please use the actual GPTDataset class in [gpt_dataset.py](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/datasets/gpt_dataset.py)

-* To find more information about Megatron Core data pipeline, see the [data pipeline readme.md](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/datasets/readme.md?ref_type=heads).
+To find more information about megatron core data pipeline please refer to [this](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/datasets/readme.md?ref_type=heads)

 ```
 import torch